Make your party shine this holiday season with these stand-out creative invitation ideas.

 Most businesses have wised up to the fact that the only way to stand out in the era of email is to deliver a paper invite for their events – and you can’t afford to be any different.

-Whether you’re planning a shindig to thank your clients, or simply want your regular holiday celebrations to shine, try these 10 super-creative ways to personalise your invites, and watch the RSVPs flood in.
+Whether you’re planning a shindig to thank your clients, or simply want your regular holiday celebrations to shine, try these 10 super-creative ways to personalize your invites, and watch the RSVPs flood in.

 Make your invitations more fun by using party favors to deliver the details of your bash.
 Tie a Square Business Card with your information on it to the neck of a balloon or party blowout with the date and details of your event printed on.